2017 Planned Intake: 100 JAE 2017 Last Aggregate Score: 12

 Graduates of this diploma enter the legal industry as paralegals (also called legal executives).
 They are likely to work in local and foreign law firms, the Courts, the Attorney-General's Chambers, various government departments and statutory boards and in the legal departments of private local and international companies.
 Many also work in banks, insurance companies, real estate companies and the Singapore Police Force.

 While many of our graduates join the workforce or start his/her own business upon graduation, others move on to pursue their further studies, either locally or overseas.
-Many of our alumni have done us proud in local universities such as NUS, NTU and SMU.
-In terms of overseas universities, we have also seen our students shine in universities in Australia, Britain, America as well as Canada.
+Many of our alumni have done us proud in local universities such as NUS, NTU, SMU and SUSS.
+In terms of overseas universities, we have also seen our students shine in universities in Australia, UK, USA and Canada.

 To know more about the degree you can pursue and the advanced standing granted by the various universities, please click this link to access diploma to degree for guidance.